AjmainFaieq/Dev-logs/README.md

 <h4>26/02/2024</h4>

-- learned reverse prompt engineering,sequence propmting and self criticism prompt
+- learned reverse prompt engineering,sequence propmting and self criticism prompt.

-- learned how chatgpt can be used in real world situations such as interviewing,content creation and SE0
+- learned how chatgpt can be used in real world situations such as interviewing,content creation and SE0.